hipe/tmx/beauty_salon/doc/issues/028-name-conventions-for-functions-and-methods.md

 (another good example is [#hu-037], also cross-tagged to here.)

-the "trained eye" can see immediately that it has it has (at writing) several methods that part of its public API (or hook-outs/hooks-ins to some public API elsewhere); one method that has "library" (in this case "app") scope, a few that are "cozy" scope and a few "one-off (for the
+the "trained eye" can see immediately that it has (at writing) several methods that part of its public API (or hook-outs/hooks-ins to some public API elsewhere); one method that has "library" (in this case "app") scope, a few that are "cozy" scope and a few "one-off (for the